UMAprotocol/fast-resolution-rules/README.md

-# fast-resolution-rules
+# Fast Resolution Rules

-Rules for resolving fast resolution assertions
+This repository hosts rules for resolving fast resolution assertions on UMA.